How to save money on your translationsTechnical Translation

 We live in a globalised, online world.
 A world in which content is king.
 This online world is ruled by the search engines – Google, Bing and the rest… And if you want to be found online, you need these search engines to list your page.
 How do you do that?
 With relevant content.

-So how, for example, do German companies communicate with the millions of potential customers beyond Germany’s borders?
+So how, for example, do companies communicate with the millions of potential customers beyond their own borders?

-By translating their content into English.
-Or rather, by working with a professional translation service to get their content translated into English.
+By translating their content into the languages that their customers speak.
+Or rather, by working with a professional translation company to get their content translated into the respective languages.
 It sounds easy, right?
 Well it is, but there is a cost involved.
 And translation can be expensive – especially if you have a lot of content to translate.

 If you want to find out more about how much translation costs and what different factors affect the price, take a look at this LEaF blog on the cost of translation: